 Complications of fecal incontinence may include:

 - Emotional distress.
-The loss of dignity associated with losing control over one's bodily functions can lead to embarrassment, shame, frustration, anger and depression.
+The loss of dignity associated with losing control over one's bodily functions can lead to embarrassment, shame, frustration and depression.
 It's common for people with fecal incontinence to try to hide the problem or to avoid social engagements.

 - Skin irritation.
 The skin around the anus is delicate and sensitive.
 Repeated contact with stool can lead to pain and itching.
 It also may lead to sores, also called ulcers.
 Ulcers often require medical treatment.

 Depending on the cause, it may be possible to improve or prevent fecal incontinence.
 These actions may help: